madanyc/workfront-learn.en/help/custom-data/things-to-know-about-expressions.md

 *  WEEKDAYDIFF(Actual Start Date,Actual Completion Date)

 You want to do the same thing for an iteration.
 You can use the same expression; however, the fields available for a task object are not always available for an iteration object.
-So Workfront gives you the chance to build the calculation with the correct object fields.
+So [!DNL Workfront] gives you the chance to build the calculation with the correct object fields.

 **Pro-Tip**: Copy the calculated expression from the Calculation box to the Instructions field when creating custom fields.
 This field is not erased when a calculated custom field is added to the custom form from the Field Library.